marianne2yor/Viand-App/README.md

-# Vanilla JS App

-# Viand 🍲
+# Viand

-Viand is your ultimate companion in discovering new recipes, designed to satisfy your cravings and help you find the perfect ulam.
+Viand was my second project in the Full Stack Web Development Bootcamp.
+This is your ultimate companion in discovering new recipes, designed to satisfy your cravings and help you find the perfect ulam.
 Whether you're in the mood for a classic Filipino dish or something new, Viand allows you to search for recipes that cater to your dietary needs and preferences.

 Powered by the **Edamam API**, you can explore a variety of dishes, get detailed nutritional information, and discover trending recipes.

+While the core functionality is working, there’s plenty of space to improve performance, UI/UX, and add more features.

 ---